pradyumnac/AliexpressOrders/README.md

 2. Implement batch google sheet update

 ### To Do
-1. Integrate Tracking ID with an existing tracker to get package updates
+1. Integrate Tracking ID with an existing tracker to get package logistic updates
 2. Desktop App with UI

 ### Installation